-R. Shawn Schwertfeger became Wheeling, West Virginia’s Chief of Police in June 2012.
+Shawn Schwertfeger became Wheeling, West Virginia’s 54th Chief of Police in June of 2012.

-An Ohio Valley native, Chief Schwertfeger graduated from John Marshall High School in 1984 and West Liberty University, where he earned his Bachelor of Science Degree in Criminal Justice/Business Administration in 1989.
+An Ohio Valley native, Chief Schwertfeger graduated from John Marshall High School in 1984 and West Liberty University, where earned a Bachelor of Science Degree in Criminal Justice/Business Administration in 1989.

-Prior to joining the Wheeling Police Department, Chief Schwertfeger served as a Captain in the Albemarle County Police Department in Virginia and retired after 21 years of service.
+Prior to joining the Wheeling Police Department, Chief Schwertfeger served as a Captain in the Albemarle County, Virginia Police Department, retiring in 2012 after 21 years of service.

 During his career in Virginia, he held many assignments including patrol officer, detective, Sergeant, Lieutenant and Captain.
 Specific assignments included Crimes Against Persons Unit, SWAT operator and commander, Crisis Negotiations Unit operator and commander and Public Information Officer.

-Specific commands included Patrol Divisions, Community Support Division, Traffic and Internal Affairs.
-He retired with the rank of Bureau Commander, and was responsible for 120 personnel and 4 divisions.
+Specific commands included Patrol Divisions, Community Support Division, and Internal Affairs.
+He retired with the rank of Bureau Commander and was responsible for 120 personnel and 4 divisions.

 Chief Schwertfeger is a strong advocate for continuing professional development and is a graduate of the Professional Executive Leadership School at the University of Richmond, and a 2009 graduate of the FBI National Academy.